ledermann/unread/README.md

 It will be ensured that the list of read items will not grow up too much:

-* If a user uses "mark all as read", his list is deleted and the timestamp is set to the current time.
+* If a user uses "mark all as read", his list gets deleted and the timestamp is set to the current time.
 * If a user never uses "mark all as read", the list will grow and grow with each item he reads.
 But there is help: Your app can use a cleanup method which removes unnecessary list items.

-Overall, this gem can be used for large tables, too.
-If you are in doubt, look at the generated SQL queries, here is an example:
+Overall, this gem can be used for large data.
+Please have a look at the generated SQL queries, here is an example:

     # Assuming we have a user who has marked all messages as read on 2010-10-20 08:50
     current_user = User.find(42)